fengxia41103/myblog/content/workspace/stock/valuation.md

   <figcaption>Example of Dupont Period-to-Period</figcaption>
 </figure>

+Chart is normalized so to see its change easily.
 In this example above, MSFT's ROE runs around 30 year to year.
 Profit margin and asset turnover all went up in 2020 report, indicating a healthy business operation.
 Its equity multiplier dropped a bit, indicating it is taking on more debt than before.
 Considering MSFT's reputation, I wouldn't then worry about its increased debt, and further considering the cheap interest rate, it's likely a good strategy to leverage up in this period.
 For example, if you google `msft bond rate`, MSFT is running at [`3.625%`][2], making borrowing money quite cheap for MSFT.

 # Net Asset per Share